Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 5.1 Ideal Candidates

-- Individuals with high-interest credit card debt.
+- Individuals with high-interest credit card debt are looking for relief.

 - Those with a solid repayment plan and the ability to pay off the debt during the promotional period.